The words goldman sachs on a background of bitcoin.

 Healthier System.

 The outbreak of the Coronavirus exposed the vulnerability of our current financial systems.
-Centralised financial systems depend on contact between individuals.
+Centralised financial systems depend on interpersonal contact.
 For DeFi, the percentage of contact required for a financial transaction is zero.
+Freedom: In traditional financial systems, you must obtain permission from intermediaries to conduct any financial transaction.
+In DeFi, users can interact with financial services without asking for permission.

 1. Uncertainty – Suppose the blockchain that powers the DeFi project is not stable; the project also becomes unstable.